-Up until 1964, all the major military forces that fielded semi-automatic and fully automatic small arms issued some variant of rifle with a piston-driven gas operating system.
-These systems siphon off a small amount of hot powder gas to drive an internal piston, similar to the piston in a car engine, and this cycles the action of the firearm.
-They generally were divided into two basic categories: short-stroke piston systems (found on the M1 carbine and AK-47) and long-stroke piston systems (found on the M1 Garand).
+Up until 1964, most major military forces used semi-automatic and fully automatic rifles with piston-driven gas operating systems.
+These systems divert a small amount of hot powder gas to drive an internal piston, similar to a car engine, to cyle the firearm’s action.
+Piston systems generally fall into two basic categories: short-stroke (found on the M1 carbine and AK-47) and long-stroke (found on the M1 Garand).

 What Is Direct Impingement?

-Direct impingement bleeds a small amount of hot-powder gas from each round of 5.56mm ammunition fired.
-But instead of that gas blowing against a piston and an operating rod, the gas is carried inside a metal tube above the barrel back to the receiver.
-From there, it is blown into the bolt carrier, thus cycling the weapon.
-The introduction of the hot-powder gases (especially in M4 carbines or AR pistols) fouls the action, making these rifles dirty to shoot, though lightweight and capable of fine accuracy.
-Firing the gun doesn’t interfere with the barrel harmonics due to no moving piston and rod.
-This leads to the fine accuracy.
-A representative of the DPMS rifle company told me 15 years ago that DPMS would not introduce a gas-piston AR-15 due to the degradation in accuracy that comes with gas-piston rifles.
+Direct impingement bleeds a small amount of hot gas from each round of 5.56mm ammunition fired.
+But instead of the gas blowing against a piston and an operating rod, it is carried inside a metal tube above the barrel back to the receiver.
+From there, it is blown into the bolt carrier, cycling the weapon.
+This system, particularly in M4 carbines or AR pistols, fouls the action with hot gases, making these rifles dirty to shoot.
+However, the absence of a moving piston and rod ensures fine accuracy due to unaffected barrel harmonics.
+A DPMS representative once stated that they would not produce a gas-piston AR-15 due to the potential accuracy loss.

 AR Systems Head-to-Head

-Gas-piston ARs don’t seem to be in as much demand as they once were.
+Gas-piston ARs have seen fluctuating demand.
 Some, like the fine Huldra MkIV Piston AR, are now defunct (along with the company).
 Other companies like Ruger, who entered the AR-15 field with the gas piston SR556 in 2009, eventually dropped the piston guns from their lineups.
-However, there are still a number of gas piston AR-15 manufacturers out there.
+Nevertheless, several manufacturers still produce gas piston AR-15s.

 Direct Impingement AR-15 Advantages

-• ARs with a direct impingement system usually use mil-spec parts for interoperability between brands.
-There is no mil-spec for piston-driven ARs since piston systems are proprietary.
-Myriad of aftermarket parts are available for the direct systems, such as low-profile gas blocks and bolt carriers with specialized coatings.
+- Interoperability: ARs with a direct impingement system usually use mil-spec parts, allowing for compatibility between brands, unlike proprietary piston systems.
+Many aftermarket parts are available for the direct systems, such as low-profile gas blocks and bolt carriers with specialized coatings.

-• Direct-impingement guns tend to be less expensive than piston guns because there are fewer moving parts.
+- Cost: Generally less expensive due to fewer moving parts.
 The only part that moves is the bolt carrier.
 In a gas piston AR, the piston, operating rod and its linkage are all in motion during the firing cycle.

 Which Operating System Is Better?